Looking for the best day trips from Paris?

 Stop at a family-run winery.
 Discover how they have been making champagne for three generations.
 After lunch, step into the cave of Moët et Chandon beneath the famous Avenue de Champagne.
 Enjoy a tour and tastings.

-Alternatively, you can discover the history of the French sparkling wine on a full-day e-bike tour of the Champagne region from Paris.
+Alternatively, you can discover the history of French sparkling wine on a full-day e-bike tour of the Champagne region from Paris.

 Arrive by train in Epernay.
 The commercial capital of the Champagne wine region is located on the banks of the Marne River.
 Explore the city’s narrow streets, before riding into the charming Champagne countryside.